 What does an Anesthesia Technician do?

 An anesthesia technician is a health-care professional who works in an operating room with anesthesiologists, nurses, and surgeons.
-He or she gathers the materials and supplies needed the team to sedate the patient during a procedure.
+He or she gathers the materials and supplies needed by the team to sedate the patient during a procedure.
 An anesthesia technician also assists in the monitoring of equipment that tracks vital signs and brain activity to ensure that the patient remains stable and comfortable.
 Although some technicians work for private doctors and emergency response services, the majority of technicians work for general hospitals and public surgical centers.

 An anesthesia technician’s primary responsibility is to ensure that the anesthesiologist has all of the necessary supplies prior to surgery.
 He or she locates sterile masks, gloves, intravenous (IV) lines and pouches, as well as the appropriate amounts of anesthetic.
 A technician with the necessary training may be allowed to set up IV equipment and explain why and how anesthesia will be administered to the patient.